 It’s the first winery I visited in Sonoma over 20 years ago.
 What I liked about Viansa then, and now, is the many options for food and wine pairing and guided tastings.
 Viansa is responsible for my interest in food and wine pairing today!

-Something Viansa offers that other wineries do not is Italian varietals.
+Something Viansa offers that is rare in the USA in general, is Italian varietals.
 The fruit is grown in California but the varietals are Italian: nebbiolo, dolcetto, primitivo, barbera, pinot grigio.
 Food at Viansa is casual: Think wood-fired pizzas, sandwiches, cheese and charcuterie.
 For a day outside with great views and good food and wine, I think Viansa is a good choice.
-Viansa is very touristy but if you are new to wine as I was then, it’s perfect.
+Viansa is very touristy but if you are new to wine, as I was then, it’s perfect.